losaposta/ubuntuism/README.md

     	background: rgba(44, 0, 30,.8);
     }</pre>

-    d.
-Set the bod font to 'Ubuntu' (we'll add this font later), and set the font color to white
+    Set the body font to 'Ubuntu' (we'll add this font later), and set the font color to white
     <pre>
     body {
     	max-width:90.5em;